bindu1030/node-hello-world/README.md

 ### CI/CD with Auto DevOps

-This template is compatible with [Auto DevOps](https://docs.gitlab.com/ee/topics/autodevops/).
+This template is compatible with [Auto DevOps](https://docs.gitlab.com/ee/topics/autodevops/) but currently uses a simple custome pipeline instead, which pushes a package to the GitLab NPM registry.

 If Auto DevOps is not already enabled for this project, you can [turn it on](https://docs.gitlab.com/ee/topics/autodevops/#enabling-auto-devops) in the project settings.